Banner by Aadler

 Like my folks.

 Ryan’s dad worked at the same hopeful new startup firm as mine.
-When our families relocated, after the deaths at Sunnydale General, they again wound up in the same city and the same industry — though different jobs — so that Ryan and I found ourselves attending the same school.
+When our families relocated, after the deaths at Sunnydale General, they again wound up in the same city and the same industry — though different companies — so that Ryan and I found ourselves attending the same school.
 From there …

 He and I weren’t really alike, but we had two things in common.
 The first was that we were new kids in a school where we didn’t know anyone else.
 The second was that night in the hospital.
 What happened.
 What we remembered.
 What I could never forget, and he never wanted to.